Nathan-Benz/Prompt-Reforming-Generator/README.md

 ## Vision for the Model
 -
 ## Dataset
-- Dataset was constructed according to [OpenAI's Best Practices for Prompt Engineering](https://help.openai.com/en/articles/6654000-best-practices-for-prompt-engineering-with-openai-api)
+- Dataset was constructed according to guidelines obtained from [OpenAI's Best Practices for Prompt Engineering](https://help.openai.com/en/articles/6654000-best-practices-for-prompt-engineering-with-openai-api).
+- A few prompts were generated according to the guidlines manually by authors.
+Following this, ChatGPT was used to generate similar contrasting prompts in high amount and speed.
+- Generated prompts were compiled into a single .csv file that served as the dataset pushed to HuggingFace to be used to train the model.
+Dataset can be found [here](https://huggingface.co/datasets/NateBenz/formatted_prompts)
 ## Packages and Libraries
 ### Hugging Face
 We used a very strong package in, AutoTrain, to fine-tune the open-source Llama V2 assistant for our purpose.